Generic Name: paroxetine (pa ROX a teen)

 How should I take paroxetine?

 Take paroxetine exactly as prescribed by your doctor.
-Follow all directions on your prescription label.
+Follow all directions on your prescription label and read all medication guides or instruction sheets.
 Your doctor may occasionally change your dose.
-Do not take this medicine in larger or smaller amounts or for longer than recommended.

 It may take up to 4 weeks before your symptoms improve.
 Keep using the medication as directed and tell your doctor if your symptoms do not improve.